haxul/Service-Devs/README.md

 # Service-Devs
-It is a simplie REST API to manege developer list.
+It is a simple REST API to manege developer list.
 The server is based by Node.js and MongoDB